ezz118/flappy-bird/README.md

 - menu.cpp
   - Makes a menu page and prints instructions to players.
   - Asks players to input their usernames only when they enter the top 10 leaderboard.
-  - File input/output: It updates the score leaderboard and only inputs the top 10 players' scores and usernames in "ranking.txt" to make sure the size of "ranking.txt" won't be too large.
+  - It updates the score leaderboard and only inputs the top 10 players' scores and usernames in "ranking.txt" to make sure the size of "ranking.txt" won't be too large.
 It outputs the top 10 scores and their usernames if players want to do so.
-  - Dynamic memory management: It uses dynamic memory management to sort the scores.
+  - It uses dynamic memory management to sort the scores.
-  - Data structures for storing game status: It uses a struct Rank which contains a string and int variables to store players' scores.
 - menu.h
   - Header file of menu.cpp
 - bird.cpp